 Favorite ways to use it

-- Make a brown butter frosting for banana bars
+- Make a brown butter frosting for banana bars or banana brownies

 - To make my favorite brown butter rice krispie treats

 - Use to make chocolate chip cookies or toffee cookies

 - Turn classic banana bread into a nutty, caramelized version

 - Make these moist and chewy brown butter blondies

 More flavored butter recipes:

 - 1/2 cup unsalted butter (1 stick, cut into cubes)

 - Heat a large pan over medium heat (preferably a lighter colored pan, don’t use black).
 Add cubed butter and allow to melt.